rosell-dk/picoQuery/docs/compliance_chart_0.5.0.md

     </td>
     <td class="partial">
       <issues>
+        <issue severity="normal" proof="skiptable">Does not skip table elements with position:static</issue>
         <issue severity="low" proof="no_parents_positioned">When no parents are positioned, the body element is returned, but jQuery returns the document element</issue>
         <issue severity="low" proof="hidden_element">When element is hidden, an empty selection is returned, but jQuery returns the document element</issue>
         <issue severity="low" proof="no_elements">When no elements are in set, we get an error</issue>
         <issue severity="low" proof="multiple_elements">Does not handle operating on multiple elements</issue>

       </issues>
     </td>
   </tr>